 - Re-positioning the competition[i]

 The positioning adopted for your brand “is as fundamental as a strong financial plan in creating long-term value for a business.
 It is the engine of sustainable brand value.[ii]”

-2. Brand Development includes Establishing a Position of Leadership
+2. Brand Development includes Establishing a Position in Leadership

 What is the unique promise of your brand, and how will this promise be delivered?
 Identifying the unique promise of your brand is just the beginning.
 The enduring brand is marked by a vision of leadership.
 Don’t just sell a product.
 Become a leader in your space.

 The Brand Promise of a Leader.
-Develop a vision on what the promise of your brand is, how your brand will deliver that promise, and how you will meet need, satisfy and exceed the desires and expectations of customers you serve.
+Develop a vision of what the promise of your brand is, how your brand will deliver that promise, and how you will meet needs, satisfy and exceed the desires and expectations of the customers you serve.

 A Brand Driver that Sums Up.
 Communicate Your Brand position in a short sentence or clear image.
 A brand drive is more than a slogan or tagline.